Is it possible to learn to trade for free?

 Although speculative financial products do not offer guaranteed returns and losses must be accepted, at least occasionally, over and over again, trading provides an attractive alternative to traditional investments for more and more investors, because on average significantly higher yields are achieved.

-Those who choose to invest in stocks, funds, forex or other investment products should first familiarize themselves with the basics of trading.
+Those who choose to invest in stocks, funds, CFDs or other investment products should first familiarize themselves with the basics of trading.
 This does not necessarily require additional money for expensive teaching material, because regardless of whether you want to learn stock market trading or invest over the counter, the most important information is available online for free.

 When learning how to trade it is important not only to understand the different products and strategies but also to always question whether they are suitable for the individual requirements.
 While some traders prefer products of higher risk classes, as they can at best quickly earn high returns with them, others favor products with lower risk.
 Experience also plays an important role, because not all investment possibilities are unrestrictedly suitable for beginners.